Technical Support Services Guidelines for Google Cloud Platform Services

 5.3 "Feature Request" means a Request by a Contact to incorporate a new feature or enhance an existing feature of the Services that is currently not available as part of the existing Services.

-5.4 "GES Site" means the site currently located at https://enterprise.google.com/customerportal/ (or such other URL that may be provided by Google).
+5.4 "GESC" means the Google Enterprise Support Center currently located at https://enterprise.google.com/supportcenter/ (or such other URL that may be provided by Google).

 5.5 "Google Support Personnel" mean the Google representatives responsible for handling technical support requests.